idlesign/dbf_light/README.rst

 No fancy stuff, just DBF reading for most common format versions.

-* Python 2.7, 3.4+
+* Python 2.7, 3.4+;
-* Uses `namedtuple` for row representation
-* Uses iterative row reading
+* Uses `namedtuple` for row representation and iterative row reading to minimize memory usage;
-* Works fine with cyrillic
+* Works fine with cyrillic (supports KLADR and CBRF databases).

 API